Applicants must meet all of the following criteria.

 - At least three of the team members must be full-time classroom teachers (defined by spending at least 60% of time in the classroom).

-- A specialist and/or instructional coach may be included in a team as long as there is a minimum of three full-time classroom teachers on the team and the role of the additional member(s) is essential to the success of the project.
+- Specialists, TOSA’s, and/or instructional coaches may be included on a team.
+There needs to be a minimum of three full-time classroom teachers on the team and an explanation of why the role of the additional member(s) is essential to the success of the project.

 - Teacher’s aides and part-time teachers are not eligible.

 - Administrators may not be team members unless the project cannot happen without their participation.

-- One team member must be identified as the Team Lead; the Team Lead does not have to be a full-time classroom teacher, but must spend a portion of his or her time in the classroom.
+- One team member must be identified as the Team Contact; the Team Contact must spend a portion of their time in the classroom.

 - Current LIGHT Award grantees are not eligible.

 Location & Type of School(s)

-- Elementary, middle, high schools and cross K-12 projects are eligible.
+- Elementary, middle, high schools and cross-school projects are eligible.